-We met up with Amy Allen and Brian Pontolilo, husband and wife (so many husband and wife teams working harmoniously together in Litchfield County!) and new managers of Charym Yoga.
+We met with Amy Allen and Brian Pontolilo, husband and wife (so many husband and wife teams working harmoniously together in Litchfield County!), and new managers of Charym.
 They were instantly welcoming and radiating yogi-ness, which to us, equals kindness, caring and warmth.

 The space that houses Charym is simply beautiful.
 Located in a historic lumberyard, it reminded us of a Western movie set.
-Once inside we immediately feel serene and peaceful.
+Once inside, we immediately feel serene and peaceful.
 It’s funny how yoga studios do that to you.
-This one does especially so; cathedral ceilings, exposed beams, steel air ducts, doors opening on to gardens, cotton cream blankets; we feel like we have stepped into a chic European resort.
+This one does especially so; cathedral ceilings, exposed beams, doors opening on to gardens, cream-colored cotton blankets; we feel like we have stepped into a chic European resort.
 Ahhhhh, or Ohhhhhmm.

 Amy informs us that we will be joining her in a Kundalini class today, which she tells us is a very spiritual practice, using mantras and sound, meditation and fire breath.
 That GULP you hear is from Bev, she thought she was a pretty seasoned yoga class participant, but not so much in this kind of practice.
 Lora is all in; mention some chakra work and she’s there!
 Here you have it:

-I must admit fitness and flexibility are not my strong points.
-And next to Bev, who is a Jazzercize instructor and all-around great example of fitness, I was a little intimidated to take a yoga class.
+I’ll admit, fitness and flexibility are not my strong points.
+Next to Bev, who is a Jazzercize instructor and all-around great example of fitness, I was a little intimidated to take a yoga class.
 The only other time I attempted it was about 10 years ago and I only did 4 of the 10-class package.
 It just wasn’t my “thing.”
 But here we go, let’s try it!

 I had an amazing experience through the mediation portion.
 It released a lot of stress, which I guess I had been holding in, and surprisingly, I held back tears a few times.
 Maybe it was from the beauty of letting go and the giving in to deep relaxation.
 With my eyes closed, I saw vibrant indigo and purple colors that were so beautiful!
 I asked Amy about it afterwards and she said that happens to some people.
 In my further research on seeing colors during meditation, I’ve read that purple means connecting to your higher self.
 Fitting…